Free Initial Assessment

 • We will make sure you consider all possible eventualities that might affect what you include in your own will.

-• We will provide you with a professionally drafted Will, which expresses your wishes clearly.
+• We will provide you with a professionally drafted will, which expresses your wishes clearly.
 We can also advise you about inheritance tax to maximise the amount your beneficiaries receive from your estate.

 • We have indemnity insurance, so in the unlikely event that mistakes are made, your loved ones (the beneficiaries of your will) are protected.
 We are also regulated for quality by the Solicitors Regulation Authority (SRA).